BlueWitherer/ModDevBranding/include/README.md

 }
 ```

-You can directly access the Horrible Ideas mod menu API by including the [`OptionalAPI.hpp`](OptionalAPI.hpp) file in your code.
+You can directly access the Mod Developer Branding API by including the [`OptionalAPI.hpp`](OptionalAPI.hpp) file in your code.
 Make sure to include the **`branding`** namespace to directly access all needed classes and methods.
 ```cpp
 #include <cheeseworks.moddevbranding/include/OptionalAPI.hpp>